ckb-js/nexus/docs/custody-unlocking.md

-# Nexus with Delegated Ownership
+# Nexus Working with Custody Unlocking

+## Custody Unlocking

 The `secp256k1_blake160` lock script is the most commonly used lock script in the CKB.
-It is also the lock that Nexus is using.
+It is also a lock that Nexus is using.
 A cell locked by a `secp256k1_blake160` lock can only be unlocked by the owner of the key.

 For a platform with smart contract capabilities, assets ownership is often controlled by contracts.
 For such assets, we